Application of the notion of $\Phi$-object to the study of p-class groups and p-ramified torsion groups of abelian extensions: Application to class groups of real abelian extensions

-and seems more convenient than formulas using Sinnott's cyclotomic units together with the $\CH^\alg_{\chi}$, especially in the non semi-simple case.
-Indeed, compare with \cite[Theorem 4.14]{Grei} using instead $\CH^\alg_{\chi}$ and Sinnott's cyclotomic units, more elaborate than classical Leopoldt's ones (Definition \ref{defIII3}), but which give rise to intricate index formulas.
-As we have observed in \cite[Remark III.1]{Gra0}, a formula for $\order \CH^\alg_\chi$ does not seem obvious because of capitulation aspects (see the numerical examples of \S\,\ref{tensor}).
+\begin{remarks} The viewpoint given by Theorem \ref{theoIII2}, which appears to have been ignored, seems more convenient than formulas trying to use Sinnott's cyclotomic units.
+Indeed, compare with \cite[Theorem 4.14]{Grei} using instead $\CH^\alg_{\chi}$ (in a partial semi-simple context as explained in Remark \ref{remgreither}) and Sinnott's group of cyclotomic units, larger than classical Leopoldt's group of Definition \ref{defIII3}, but which gives rise to intricate index formulas.
+For the Iwasawa context, see for instance \cite{NLB}.

-This point of view, which appears to have been ignored, seems much better suited for a proof of the Main Conjecture, especially in the non semi-simple case (see \S\,\ref{analytics}), since the $\varphi$-components of $\wt \CE_\chi := \CE_{K_\chi} / \CE^0_{K_\chi} \!\oplus \CF_{K_\chi}$ are canonical with the classical Leopoldt definition of cyclotomic units, moreover independent of the problems raised by the splitting, in sub-extensions of $K_\chi$, of ramified primes for Sinnott's cyclotomic units.
-For the non semi-simple case, we shall use the $\Z_p[G_\chi]$-module $\wt \CE_\chi$ which is such that $\wt \CE_\chi = \plus_{\varphi \mid \chi}\wt \CE_\varphi$ as usual.} \end{remark}